-RESET is an active low, open drain output that requires a pull-up resistor for normal operation.
-When pulled up, RESET goes to a high impedance state (that is, logic high) after a 120 ms delay when all three of the following conditions are met.
+RESET is an active low, open drain output and requires a pullup resistor for normal operation.
+When pulled up, RESET goes into a high impedance state (that is, logic high) after a 120-ms delay when both of the following conditions are met.
 First, V{IN1} must be above the undervoltage condition.
 Second, the manual reset (MR) pin must be in a high impedance state.
-Third, V{OUT2} must be above approximately 95% of its regulated voltage.
-To monitor V{OUT1} , the PG1 output pin can be connected to $\overline{MR1}$ or $\overline{MR2}$.
+To monitor V{OUT1} , the PG1 output pin can be connected to MR. To monitor V{OUT2} , the PG2 output pin can be connected to MR. If RESET is not used, it can be left floating.